slub/kitodo-production-docker/kitodo/README.md

 ## Structure

-There are the following two options of usage.
+There are two serveral ways to structure the Compose Project.

 ### Single compose project

-If only one project instance is needed or repository is used as submodule in other projects.
+If only one project instance is needed or repository is used e.g. as submodule in other projects.

 Build image before and start the container of image
 ```